Salvage Vehicles - The Ultimate Recycling -Trash to Treasure

 Certificate of Title (MV-999) with branding "Rebuilt Salvage" noted on the title

 Again, this is what is required in New York State.and is required a the writing of this lens and may not be complete depending on the situation so please confirm what forms you will need BEFORE beginning this process.

 Installed doors on this side too, possibly before it was an option on mini-vans.

 Completed sometime prior to 1991?

 Sorry that this is not an "After" picture.
 Lack of documentation on our part.
 I'll keep looking through the not-yet-digital photos.

-We Highly Recommend Haynes Repair Manuals - Versions available for nearly every vehicle model: Ford, Chevy, etc.
+We Highly Recommend Haynes Repair Manuals - Versions Available for Nearly Every Vehicle Make & Model

 Yamaha Roadstar Motorcycle - 1999 - Sold

 An insurance claim total loss purchased from a business acquaintance.
 This is just an example photo.